madx/elfi/docs/index.md

 ---
 layout: landing
-title: elfi - An elegant state container for your JavaScript applications
+title: An elegant state container for your JavaScript applications
 ---

 > *elfi* is a state container for JavaScript applications.
 It takes its roots